 May 17, 1970: The famous, or infamous, MGM auction continued into its 15th day.
 The focus for this day was on “Star Wardrobe.”
 The highlight of the many amazing costumes and other apparel was the auction of the Ruby Slippers that Judy wore in The Wizard of Oz (1939).
 The auction began at 1 p.m. and after the slippers were brought out for all to see, the bidding began and hit a frenzy.
 Debbie Reynolds wanted them for her planned museum of Hollywood memorabilia but she was outbid.
 The winning bid, $15,000, was placed by Dick Wonder acting on behalf of an anonymous client.
-To this day it’s unknown who the “millionaire bidder” was.
-He/She donated the pair to the Smithsonian Institution National Museum of American History.
-They’re currently being restored and will be reinstalled in the museum in a new display on October 18, 2018.
+That client donated the pair to the Smithsonian Institution National Museum of American History.

 At the time, the public assumed that this was the only pair.
 But then a woman in Texas, Roberta Bauman, came forward proving that she won a pair in a contest in 1939.
 It turned out that Kent Warner, who was tasked with putting together costumes and other items for the auction, discovered four pairs.
 He sold all but the pair that was in the best shape, commonly called the “Witch’s Shoes” because they’re believed to be the pair that was on the feet of the Wicked Witch of the East in the Munchkinland sequence as well as being the “clicking pair” used for close-ups.
 They’re the only pair without felt on the bottom.
 Warner sold one pair to Michael Shaw.
 Those are the pair stolen from the Judy Garland Museum in Grand Rapids, Minnesota, in 2005 (recovered in 2018).
 The other pair that Warner sold, to Debbie Reynolds, was the “Arabian” pair of test shoes, so named because of the curled toe.